 In May 2020, the breakthrough group released a report Weathering TechNationalism: A Security and Trustworthiness Framework to Manage Cyber Supply Chain Risk.
 This report addresses the challenge of securing ICT products and services, in the context of complicated geopolitical tensions and national security concerns.
 It provides a framework to better overcome the trust gap between ICT buyers, vendors, and operators and their respective governments, and contribute to higher confidence in overall ICT security rather than relying on TechNationalism.

-In an effort to examine the dynamics around increasingly protectionist measures on global ICT trade, at its 2018 Palo Alto Progress Roundtable, the EastWest Institute convened 40 international experts for a special workshop on “TechNationalism.”
-Experts from industry, government, and academia discussed drivers behind current measures and provided scenarios for the future global trade of secure ICT products and services
+This report evolved out of an effort to examine the dynamics around increasingly protectionist measures on global ICT trade.
+The EastWest Institute began by convening 40 international experts from industry, government, and academia for a special workshop on TechNationalism at its 2018 Palo Alto Progress Roundtable where they discussed drivers behind current measures and provided scenarios for the future global trade of secure ICT products and services.